 The Root of Empathy Symposium: 2017 .
 Dr. Bruce Perry, Born For Love:: Why Empathy Is Essential And Endangered

 The following is an extraordinarily important video clip with regards to a well-known experiment by internationally acclaimed, Developmental psychologist, Edward Tronick, Director of Child Development Unity and Distinguished Professor at University Massachusetts,, Boston.
 He is a research associate in Newborn Medicine, a lecturer at Harvard Medical School.
 He is well known for his research on infant/child caregiver dyadic attachment and what transpires when that emotional connection is disrupted or withdrawn: The Still Face Paradigm:

 The following video clip, "Attunement and Why It Matters", by David E. Arrendondo, M.D., briefly illustrates what happens between infant/primary caregiver with respect to neuronal connectivity and attunement during deepening reciprocal attachment and emerging co-emotional signaling.

-Below is one of the most important seminal papers written in 2004 by the late Stanley Greenspan, M.D. with respect to the role of affect (or the emotions) constituting typical and non-typical developmental pathways.
+Below is one of the most important seminal papers written in 2004 by the late Stanley Greenspan, M.D. and co-founder of DIR/Floortime with respect to the role of affect (or the emotions) constituting typical and non-typical developmental pathways.
 It is absolutely critical reading: